kroman0/products/Products.qPloneDropDownMenu/trunk/Products/qPloneDropDownMenu/README.txt

 You can click  button on 'drop down menu' configlet form to reset menu.
-This can be usefull in case  broken html of menu code.
-Generated code is based on status of 'Automatically generate tabs' in your 'Navigation settings' (in Plone 2.1+).
 However you will lose your previous code of menu with all submenus after click on 'regenerate menu'.

-If you want to 'regenerate menu' you should pay attention to status of 'Automatically generate tabs' in your 'Navigation settings' (in Plone 2.1+).

 Authors